 3. To whom should I send my application materials?

-Send your application materials to Dr. Amanda Quayle, The Center's Behavioral Health Services, PO Box 3357, San Diego, CA 92163.
+Send your application materials to Dr. Joe Severino, The Center’s Behavioral Health Services, PO Box 3357, San Diego, CA 92163.